 Photography is becoming easier and easier to get your hands on these days.
 Websites like Shutterstock or iStock are no longer dominating digital photography market.
 While free photography is an amazing resource for us designers, developers, and writers, to me it seems as though it is being completely taken advantage of.

 Blogs and applications are making use of the same photography to create their own ideas and thoughts.
 This is causing a lot of repetition of certain photos around the design, development, and writing community which makes things just plain boring.
-Check the feature image at the top of this article if you don’t believe me…(seriously what does some logs have to do with anything?)
+Check the featured image at the top of this article if you don't believe me...(seriously what do some logs have to do with anything?)

 I write this article as a purely opinionated voice.
 I myself make use of free stock photography for the sake of saving a buck (probably like everyone else).
 I’m not saying don’t use free stock photography.
 All I’m trying to get across is that you should use it wisely or in moderation like everything else in this world.

 Sometimes purchasing photography or going out and taking photos yourself is a better way to support whatever it is you are trying to support.
 Sure, I could get an account with a service like Shutterstock but sadly the rates are steep.
 Though when you think about it, the pricing model makes sense as the photos are taken by real photographers trying to do what they do best.
 On top of this they need to make a living, but for me to buy in would mean I absolutely needed the photo(s).